Read The Lord’s Prayer together

 This year, Lent begins on February 22 and runs through April 8.

-In order to help us dive deeply into Scripture, we will be reading the Gospel of John together, along with the book John: The Gospel of Light and Life by Adam Hamilton.
-This book is a short guide to help us better understand what is happening in the John‘s Gospel.
-We will read one chapter each week beginning on February 21 and going until Easter (April 4).
+In order to help us dive deeply into Scripture, we will be reading the book The Way: Walking in the Footsteps of Jesus by Adam Hamilton.
+This book is a short guide to help us better understand the Life of Jesus.
+We will read one chapter each week (starting with the Introduction) beginning on February 27 and going through the week after Easter (April 23).
 We have purchased a copy of the book for every household at our church, so that everyone can participate in this opportunity to grow in faith.
 If you are reading this, we’d be happy to get you a copy so you can study along with us!

 Would you like a book?
 CONTACT US

 Each week Pastor Brian will offer a video to go along with the designated reading.

 An Invitation to Lent: What it is and Why it Matters

 This week’s Tuesday Thoughts video explores the season of Lent – what it is, why it matters, and how it has the power to reshape our lives.
 Lent is an invitation to slow down and pay attention to God – so that we can be ready to experience the story of Christ’s death and resurrection when we get to Holy Week and Easter.